aerojockey/parlay/README.txt

 of Parlay.

 * You can use it to create OpenGL textures by passing it to glTexImage2D.
-(I assume you can do something similar with Direct X but I've never used it.)
+(I assume you can do something similar with Direct X and Vulkan but I've never used them.)

 * You can use an image format library, such as libpng or libjpeg, to save the buffer in a standard image format.